What is required to teach Hybrid or Online at UW Tacoma?

 An iTech workshop will be offered every quarter (see below for information and registration forms).

-Using the Tri-Campus Online/Hybrid Course Development and Teaching Evaluation Rubric ensures that critical elements of design (not content) work together to ensure that your students will achieve your desired learning outcomes and that the review is the application of the rubric, not the opinion of the reviewer.
+Using the Tri-Campus Hybrid/Online Course Development and Evaluation Rubric ensures that critical elements of design (not content) work together to ensure that your students will achieve your desired learning outcomes and that the review is the application of the rubric, not the opinion of the reviewer.

 Once you become a certified iTech Fellow, you are free to teach any course that your program supports as hybrid or online